ITSEC-ASIA-ID/Competitions/CTF/2023/TenableCTF/Reversing - Pwns/Skiddyana Pwnz and the Loom of Fate/README.md

 There one function never called is `theVoid`.
 This function appears to be designed to display a flag, so the write will assume thats the objective is successfully call function `theVoid`.

-in function loomRoom, there are have buffer overflow at variable src but cann't change return address.
+In function loomRoom, there are have buffer overflow at variable src but cann't change return address.

 ```
 char src[8]